xwp/wp-github-pull-request-travis-ci-trac-sync/README.md

 ## Background

-For an the initial post that describes the approach, as linked above, see [Streamlining Contributions to WordPress Core via GitHub](https://make.xwp.co/2015/12/05/streamlining-contributions-to-wordpress-core-via-github/).
+For the initial post that describes the approach, as linked above, see [Streamlining Contributions to WordPress Core via GitHub](https://make.xwp.co/2015/12/05/streamlining-contributions-to-wordpress-core-via-github/).

 For a prior post describing the manual workflow that is being streamlined here, also as linked above, see [Contributing to WordPress Core via GitHub](https://make.xwp.co/2015/10/29/contributing-to-wordpress-core-via-github/).

+See also the WordPress Trac [#34694](https://core.trac.wordpress.org/ticket/34694): Facilitate automated testing in context of pull requests and diffs.

 ## Credits